lehner-lab/MoCHI/README.md

  - *trait*: One or more additive trait names
  - *transformation*: The shape of the global epistatic trend (Linear/TwoStateFractionFolded/ThreeStateFractionBound/SumOfSigmoids)
  - *phenotype*: A unique phenotype name e.g. Abundance, Binding or Kinase Activity
- - *file*: DiMSum (.RData) file path with variant fitness and error estimates for the corresponding phenotype (support for other input formats coming soon)
+ - *file*: Path to DiMSum output (.RData) with variant fitness and error estimates for the corresponding phenotype (support for other input formats coming soon)

 ## Option A: MoCHI command line tool
    ```